 N: Number of Compounding Periods

 Enter your name and email in the form below and download the free calculator now!

 The Compound Annual Growth rate is a useful tool for comparing a variety of investments over a similar investment horizon.
 One of CAGR’s advantages over an average annualized rate of return is that it is not influenced by percentage changes within the investment horizon that may yield misleading results.
 This advantage can be illustrated by the following example:

 The example shows that the investment gave a 25% return in the first year, raising the value from $1,000 to $1,250.
 If all capital were reinvested in the same investment vehicle for the second year, which yielded a –25% return, the value of the investment would fall to $937.50, which is less than the initial investment amount.
 Although it is clearly shown that the investment generated losses over a two-year horizon, averaging returns indicates that there was no change in returns over the two years.
 In contrast, the CAGR shows that the investment generated negative returns over its full time horizon.

 One disadvantage of the Compound Annual Growth Rate is that it assumes growth to be constant throughout the investment’s time horizon.
 This smoothing mechanism may yield results that differ from the actual situation with a highly volatile investment.

-Building on the above example, the Compound Annual Growth Rate correctly shows the ending value of the investment if a -3% CAGR was applied over a two-year compounding period.
+Building on the above example, the CAGR correctly shows the ending value of the investment if a –3% CAGR was applied over a two-year compounding period.
 However, the Compound Annual Growth Rate assumes that the investment falls at a constant 3%, when, in fact, it grew by 25% in the first year.

-CAGR can be used as a quick comparison tool between investment options, but any decision should be made with consideration of the trade-offs between risk and return.
+CAGR can be used as a quick comparison tool between investment options, but any decisions should be made with consideration of the trade-offs between risk and return.

 Another disadvantage of the CAGR is that it does not account for the change in value caused by investor decisions to further fund or liquidate the asset.
 Consider the example shown in the table below: